algosup/2024-2025-project-1-fpga-team-3/FunctionalSpecifications/Functional_Specifications.md

 ## IV) Project Requirement
 ### 1) Project Overview

+*Our frogger might be minimalist because we dont know the limits of the Go_Board but we will try to make it as accurate as possible*
 * Making a Frogger Clone game
 * Using FPGA / Visual Studio.
 * Has to work on a Go_Board Chip